Classifying strict discrete opfibrations with lax morphisms: Comparison with Koudenburg's theorem

+If $\K$ only admits l-rigged commas (\cref{mc-002L}) then $f/B$ exists only when $f$ is tight.
+Thus, as long as this module is small, tightness of \(f\) implies its companiability.

-This makes the analogue of opfibrantly cartesian 2-monads (\cref{mc-000K}) simply monads \((T,i,m)\) in augmented virtual double categories such that \begin{enumerate} \item the naturality squares of its structure maps are cartesian at all loose arrows \(1 \to B\), \item if \(p : 1 \profto B\) is classified to a companiable map, so is \(1 \mathrel {\overset {{!}^*}{\profto}} T1 \mathrel {\overset {Tp}{\profto}} TB\). \end{enumerate} Indeed, the preservation properties of an opfibrantly cartesian 2-monad are subsumed by the fact that (1) by definition, an augmented virtual double monad sends loose arrows to loose arrows and (2) companions are preserved by any functor of augmented virtual double categories (this is Proposition 6.4 in \cite{shulman-2008-framed-bicats} and Corollary 5.5 in \cite{koudenburg-2020-augmented}).
+If we accept the analogy between tightness and companiability, the analogue of opfibrantly cartesian 2-monads (as characterized in \cref{lemma:opfib-cart}) are simply monads \((T,i,m)\) on the augmented virtual double category $\sMod(\K)$ such that \begin{description} \item[C'.] if the classifying map of \(p : 1 \profto B\) is companiable, so is the classifying map \(1 \mathrel {\overset {{!}^*}{\profto}} T1 \mathrel {\overset {Tp}{\profto}} TB\). \end{description} Ineed, remarkably, the properties (A') and (B') of an opfibrantly cartesian 2-monad automatically hold in this setting since (1) by definition, an augmented virtual double monad sends loose arrows to loose arrows and (2) restrictions are preserved by any functor of augmented virtual double categories (this is Proposition 6.8 in \cite{shulmanFramedBicategoriesMonoidal2008} and Corollary 8.2 in \cite{koudenburgAugmentedVirtualDouble2020}).
+For $T$ to be \emph{fully} opfibrantly cartesian it suffices to add the analogue axiom to (D'): \begin{description} \item[D'.] the naturality squares of its structure maps are cartesian at all loose arrows \(1 \profto B\). \end{description}

-Cartesian \(T\)-morphisms (in the sense of \cref{mc-002C}) are those whose conjoint exists in the equipment of algebras and it's given by a cartesian (in the sense of equipments) square (this makes more sense if you read the definition of loose arrow of algebras from \cite{koudenburg-2022-doubledimensional}), i.e.
+Finally, let us observe that cartesian \(T\)-morphisms (in the sense of \cref{def:cart-defect}) are those whose conjoint exists in the equipment of algebras and it's given by a cartesian (in the sense of equipments) square (to make sense of this we suggest to refer to the definition of loose arrow of algebras from \cite{koudenburgDoubledimensionalApproachFormal2022}), i.e.

-Let's now state Koudenburg's theorem (Theorem 8.1 in \cite{koudenburg-2022-doubledimensional}) specialized for the case \(A=1\) and to target pseudo-\(T\)-algebra rather than colax ones.
+Let's now state Koudenburg's theorem (Theorem 8.1 in \cite{koudenburgDoubledimensionalApproachFormal2022}) specialized for the case \(A=1\) and to target pseudo-\(T\)-algebras rather than colax ones.